rocketboosters/reviser/README.md

 ## bundle

-Installs dependencies and copies includes into a zipped file that is structured correctly to be deployed to the lambda function/layer target.
+Install dependencies and copies includes into a zipped file ready for deployment.

 ```
 usage: bundle [--reinstall]